springone-tour-2020-cicd/katacoda-scenarios/cloud-native-buildpacks/cloud-native-buildpacks-course-summary/step2.md

 - `pack` and Spring Boot are executed manually or via a script at a command line, while `kpack` runs as a service, providing a centralized and hosted option for an image building service that can automatically react to code or builder updates

-- Spring Boot leverages the familiar Maven and Gradle workflows by operating through a simple plug-in
+- Spring Boot leverages its existing build plugins, thereby operating through the familiar Maven and Gradle workflows

 # More choices!